Jeffrey Katzenberg: Quibi

 In late 2018, Katzenberg announced his new video streaming platform, Quibi, created in partnership with former eBay CEO Meg Whitman.
 The platform specialized in original, short-form content designed for smartphones.
 Whitman was hired as the company's CEO and first employee.
 Katzenberg and Whitman created Quibi as a mobile-based Netflix.
-Their investors included Disney, NBCUniversal, Sony, Viacom, and AT&T's newly rebranded WarnerMedia.
+Their investors included Disney, NBCUniversal, 21st Century Fox, Sony, Viacom, and AT&T's newly rebranded WarnerMedia.

 In late 2020, Quibi shut down after just over six months of operation.
 Katzenberg said the shutdown was due to a sudden change in how audiences consume media caused by the coronavirus pandemic which did not align with Quibi's market niche as well as a desire to return some funds to investors.
 Of the initial $1.65 billion raised, Katzenberg said he was able to return $600 million to investors.
 To lift Quibi employees' spirits, The Wall Street Journal reported that Katzenberg told them to listen to "Get Back Up Again" from the movie Trolls during a video call announcing the company's closure.